 Table of Contents

-- How big is the incision?
+It’s also important to inquire about the size of the incision.
 Most lumps are 2 centimeters or less and can be removed through small incisions.

 Lumpectomy at Bedford Breast Center